 Cruz Velacuy (Velakuy) / Festival of the Crosses – 3 May

-This is a religious festivity brought by the Spanish and celebrated in Cusco and throughout the Andean region.
+This is a religious festival in Peru brought by the Spanish and celebrated in Cusco and throughout the Andean region.
 Crosses are adorned with flowers and ribbons.
-People venerate the crosses during the night, they pray, and the crosses are carried to churches where they are blessed.
+People venerate the crosses during the night.
+They pray, and the crosses are carried to churches where they are blessed.
 Groups of musicians and dancers accompany the crosses.

 Festival Internacional del Cerveza Cusqueña / Cusqueña Beer Festival – date varies by year (May or June)